shilpamk/survey-form/README.md

 * Add comments what each section is for
 * Tidy up the code
 * Use modern color combination for the look
+* Improve drop down menu with more proper styling